exchhattu/ClusterSegment/README.md

-# Distinct segment clustering
+# Segment clustering reference to other segment
-Cluster a segment(domain) by superposing different parts(domains).
+Cluster a segment(domain) by superposing different part(domain) of a protein structure.

 ## Requirement:
 * mod9.21